joffemd/pscf/README.txt

       readme.rtf (this is the readme file that users see) README.txt (this file)

-You will find the Visual Studio 2010 solution at C:\pscf\msi-solution\pscf.sln
+You will find the Visual Studio 2010 solution at C:\PSCF\src\pscf-solution\pscf-solution.sln

 If you want to install the end-user application, you should run: